intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 The domain is the fundamental perimeter for access control.
 All objects, in particular domains, within a domain, have consistent access rights.
 If this granularity is not sufficient, the entity shall define new domains.

 Note: the IAM model is based on folders.
-A domain is a type of folder (the other one being the root folder).
+A folder has a type among:
+- ROOT: the root folder, which is also called "global domain".
+- DOMAIN: a user-defined domain.
+- ENCLAVE: a invisible folder used to confine the actions of a third party.

 Projects have the following fields:
 - Name